Find out more about Your Antelope Canyon Tour Reservation

 Will i see light beams?

 Probably not.
 They only occur in the this canyon during short periods of spring and fall and only last approximately 30 minutes during the late morning.
 They are very tricky to photograph and most of the photos you see of them are a result of a long exposure times while throwing sand in the light shaft.

 DO I NEED A RESERVATION?

 Yes.
 It is recommended to have a reservation at least a week in advance due to our commitment to small group sizes.
 However, we'll do our best to accommodate same day bookings.

 DO YOU TAKE WALK-INS?

 Yes.
 If you are visiting during the off-season (Nov to Feb) your odds are good.
 If you are visiting us in-season (Mar to Oct) your odds are tough.
 We keep each tour to groups of 15 guests or less so seats often sell out.
 Reservations are recommended year-round.

 CAN I GO TO the SLOT CANYON BY MYSELF?

 No. Unlike the Overlook at Horseshoe Bend, all or the slot canyons within the Antelope Canyon system are protected by the Navajo Parks and Recreation and is only accessible with a guide.
 Safety and vandalism prevention are the main reasons guests are required to have a guided tour.

 CAN YOU LEAVE ME IN THE CANYON?

 No. In 2003, tour companies were given strict guidelines from the Navajo Parks and Recreation to have a guide present at all times with visitors.
-There are no self guided hikes in Horseshoe Bend Slot Canyon - completely restricted to tours only.
+There are no self guided hikes into any of the Antelope Canyons - completely restricted to tours only.

 WHAT’S YOUR CANCELLATION POLICY?

 Reservations cancelled more than 48-hours prior to the start of the tour are refunded 100%.

 All cancellations within 48-hour period prior to the start of the tour will be charged 50% of the tour rate.

 There is no refund for missing the reserved tour time.
 However, at our discretion, we may allow you to take a tour, with space available, departing at a later time or date for no additional fee.